FAQs for SQL Analytics and Superset

 If your SQL Lab > SQL Editor session has one or more query tabs containing your favorite queries to test with or use, note that those tabs are saved within your browser cache session.
 The tabs could be lost if you clear browser cache, and existing tabs might not appear if you connect to ChaosSearch using a different web browser, or if you use an incognito browser window to connect to the ChaosSearch user deployment.

-As a hint, be sure to save your favorite queries so that you can reload and re-run them in the SQL Editor.
+It is recommended to save your favorite queries so that you can reload and re-run them in the SQL Editor.
 If you have not saved queries, but you have run some queries previously that you would now like to save, check the Query History list on the SQL Editor.
 In many cases, you can recover a previously run query, load it, and save it for future use.

 Why do some view (table) names and columns require double-quotation marks?